bunto/bunto/site/_docs/deployment-methods.md

 server$ mkdir /var/www/myrepo
 {% endhighlight %}

-Next, add the following lines to hooks/post-receive and be sure Jekyll is installed on the server:
+Next, add the following lines to hooks/post-receive and be sure Bunto is installed on the server:

 {% highlight bash %}